 The major components of the wind turbines (tower, nacelle and blades) are modular items that allow for ease of construction and disassembly of the wind turbines during replacement or decommissioning.
 Dismantled wind turbines have a high salvage value due to the steel and copper components.
 These components are easily recyclable and there is a ready market for scrap metals.
-Transformers typically have a lifespan beyond 20 years so these items could be refurbished and sold for re-use.
+Transformers and transmission lines are typically designed for a 50 year lifespan so these items could be refurbished and sold for re-use.

-Based on construction details for the Siemens wind turbines and associated tower and components, it is assumed that both the tower and nacelle will yield significant salvageable materials.
-Since the hub assembly and bedplate is manufactured steel, it is anticipated that the hub will yield a significant amount of salvageable metallic materials.
+Based on the construction details for the Siemens wind turbines and associated tower and components, it is assumed that both the tower and nacelle will yield approximately 80 percent salvageable materials.
+Since the hub assembly and bedplate is manufactured steel, it is anticipated that the hub will yield 100 percent salvageable metallic materials.
+Copper salvage estimates were derived by assuming five percent of the total tower and nacelle weight consists of salvageable copper bearing materials.
 Since the rotor / blades are constructed of predominantly non-metallic materials (fiberglass reinforced epoxy and carbon fibres), no salvage for the rotor or blades is currently assumed.

-It is assumed that the majority of the aggregate material from the decommissioning of the crane pads can be salvaged for future use as aggregate base course.
+It is assumed that 75 percent of the aggregate material from the decommissioning of the crane pads can be salvaged for future use as aggregate base course.
 The remaining materials would be viable for general fill on non-structural fill areas.
 The geotextile fabric cannot be salvaged.